Non-Standard Choice in Matching Markets: Mathematical Appendix and Proofs

 Moving on to the blocking pairs.
-First, an individual $i$ can never block with a institution $s\in S$ that never proposed to her during the simultaneous cut-offs algorithm, as in that case either the institution has filled its capacity with individuals that have a higher merit score than $i$ and/or individual $i$ is unacceptable.
+First, an individual $i$ can never block with an institution $s$ that never proposed to her during the simultaneous cut-offs algorithm, as in that case either the institution has filled its capacity with individuals that have a higher merit score than $i$ and/or individual $i$ is unacceptable.
 Second, due to path independence, individual $i$ will never block an acceptable institution with an unacceptable one.
-Combining both observations, it suffices to consider the sequence of sets of (acceptable) institutions proposing to individual $i$ during the simultaneous cut-offs algorithm.
-For some admission problem $\gamma\in \Gamma$ and individual $i$ let $(S^1,\dots, S^K)[\gamma](i)$ denote a sequence of institutions proposing to $i$ during the sequential cut-offs mechanism.
+Combining both observations, it suffices to consider the sequence of sets of institutions proposing to individual $i$ during the simultaneous cut-offs algorithm.
+For some admission problem $\gamma\in \Gamma$ and individual $i$ let $(S^1,\dots, S^K)[\gamma](i)$ denote the sequence of sets of institutions proposing to $i$ during the simultaneous cut-offs mechanism.
 That is, $S^1$ proposes first and so on and so forth until $S^K$, which proposes last.

+If the sequence contains only empty sets, then no acceptable institution is willing to block with $i$.